-The committee's work was presented at NCSBN's Midyear Meeting and is currently awaiting feedback from NCSBN's Member Boards.
+The committee's work was presented at NCSBN's Midyear Meeting and is currently awaiting feedback from the NCSBN Member Boards.
 The final report, with recommendations, will be provided to the NCSBN Board of Directors (BOD) at their May 2013 board meeting.
-If adopted by the BOD, the report will be presented to the NCSBN Delegate Assembly at the 2013 Annual Meeting in August, and if approved, will be available to the public in the fall. • s a leader in nursing regulation, NCSBN is the only organization to collect licensure and discipline data directly from the licensure systems of U.S. boards of nursing (BONs).
-This data is now available to nurses, nurse educators, researchers and the public through the National Nursing Database (NND).
+If adopted by the BOD, the report will be presented to the NCSBN Delegate Assembly at the 2013 Annual Meeting in August, and if approved, will be available to the public in the fall.

+NCSBN is on Facebook and Twitter